oban-bg/oban/guides/recipes/expected-failures.md

 flexible error reporting seamless and extensible.
 While our `Reportable` protocol only considered the number of attempts, this same mechanism is suitable for filtering by any other `meta` value.

-Explore the [event metadata][meta] that Oban provides for job failures to see how you can configure reporting by by worker, queue, or even specific arguments.

 [tele]: https://github.com/beam-telemetry/telemetry
 [hb]: https://www.honeybadger.io/